A GL(3) converse theorem via a "beyond endoscopy" approach: The Eisenstein contribution

 Again we partition dyadically $n_1 \asymp D_1$, $n_2 \asymp D_2$ with $D_1D_2 \ll X$ and apply \eqref{mob1} and the GL(2) Hecke relations.
 It thus suffices to bound where with for some fixed $W\in C_c^\infty([1/2,5/2])$.

 We are going to bound $\mathcal{S}$ in two ways.
-Applying M\"obius inversion to remove the coprimality condition and then \eqref{mob2} on the $n_2$-sum gives us As before, Voronoi summation implies the $r$-sum is bounded by $\preccurlyeq 1$, so that we find easily
+Applying M\"obius inversion and then \eqref{mob2} on the $n_2$-sum gives us As before, Voronoi summation implies the $r$-sum is bounded by $\preccurlyeq 1$, so that we easily find

 We now return to \eqref{start2} and focus on the $n_1$-sum.
 In view of the previous bound we may assume that $D_1 \gg X^{\varepsilon}$.
 The $n_1$-sum is morally a ${\rm GL}(3) \times {\rm GL}(2)$ ``shifted convolution sum without shift'', and we obtain in \eqref{S2ndBound} below a second bound for $\mathcal{S}$.